-The definition of a conditioned space is included to limit the application of the provisions where a commercial or industrial building has only a limited amount of air-conditioning or where a non-habitable room has only a small local heater, such as in a bathroom.
+The definition of a conditioned space is included to limit the application of the provisions where a commercial or industrial building has only a small amount of air-conditioning or where a non-habitable room has only a small local heater, such as in a bathroom.

-It also clarifies that a conditioned space is one likely to be air-conditioned rather than one that is or can be air-conditioned.
-For example, one would expect an office or shop to be air-conditioned at some time for reasons of productivity, customer comfort or for the protection of products, even though it may not be air-conditioned initially.
+It also clarifies that a conditioned space is one likely to be air-conditioned rather than one that is air-conditioned.
+For example, one would expect offices and shops to be fully air-conditioned at some time during their life for reasons of productivity, customer comfort or for the protection of products, even though they may not be air-conditioned initially.
 In some cases, chilled and hot water may be reticulated through duct risers as part of the building design to enable conditioning to be provided as part of a later fit-out.